 In this article we're going to show you how to perform a clean install of macOS.
-This is often a handy option if your Mac is slow or otherwise misbehaving.
+This is often a good option if your Mac is running slow or otherwise misbehaving.

 It's also something computer users often resort to when they are trying to get rid of a virus (although there is a lot of debate about whether there are viruses on the Mac).

 We'll start by showing how to do this for the latest version of macOS (macOS Catalina, at time of writing), before moving on to the far tricker business of installing a clean copy of an older version of macOS (High Sierra, Sierra, El Capitan, Mojave, Yosemite or some earlier version of OS X).
 If that's what you're looking for, it may be worth taking a look at another article where we focus on that entirely: How to download and install old versions of OS X on a Mac.

 Before you start, you need to know that there are two ways to do a clean installation of macOS.
 The traditional way was to make a bootable copy of the macOS installer on a Flash drive and then reformat your drive before installing the bootable copy on to your Mac.
 There is also an even simpler method that allows you to use macOS Recovery to reinstall the Mac operating system over the web.
 We have a tutorial about doing a clean install of macOS using recovery here.

 A word of warning: If you want to do a clean install of Catalina and are already running Catalina the process is different to earlier versions of macOS.
 You will now find two volumes to delete: Macintosh HD-Data and Macintosh HD.
 We'll explain what you need to do about that below.